commonmark/commonmark-spec/README.md

     shouldn't make a difference.
 (See the section on HTML Blocks for details.)
 The spec's proposal makes it easy to include Markdown inside HTML block-level tags, if you want to, but also allows you to exclude this.
-It is also makes parsing much easier, avoiding expensive backtracking.
+It also makes parsing much easier, avoiding expensive backtracking.

 -   It does not collapse adjacent bird-track blocks into a single